 Hook & Wrap-Up

-“For an added challenge, I ask them to match the hook with a wrap-up.
+Changing the display, she added, “For a bigger challenge, I ask them to match the hook with a concluding statement.
 In other words, an additional sentence at the end wraps up with a parallel idea.
 For example, if a student asks a question at the beginning, he would answer it at the end.
 If he opened with dialogue, he would also close with dialogue.
 This framing technique makes the piece much more powerful.”

 “Thanks!
 I’d never thought of that,” commented Ms. Sneed.
 She busily copied the idea into her notebook.